FairCMS: Cloud Media Sharing with Fair Copyright Protection: Scheme Construction

-{Moreover, CREAMS-I does not perform any processing on the encrypted media stored in the cloud, but only performs homomorphic operations and re-encryption operations on the encrypted LUT and fingerprint that are much smaller in size, {which results} in outstanding cloud-side efficiency.
-In contrast, the two schemes proposed by Zhang \textit{et al.} \cite{zhang2018you} both require homomorphic operations and re-encryption operations on the media object, which obviously consumes a lot more cloud resources.
-This means that CREAMS-I can save users a large amount of cost of renting cloud resources, thus achieving one of the prominent advantages of our work.}
+{Moreover, FairCMS-I does not perform any processing on the encrypted media content stored in the cloud,} but only performs homomorphic operations and re-encryption operations on the encrypted LUT and fingerprint that are much smaller in size, {which results} in outstanding cloud-side efficiency.
+In contrast, {the two schemes proposed by Zhang \textit{et al.} \cite{zhang2018you} both require homomorphic operations and re-encryption operations on the media content,} which obviously consumes a lot more cloud resources.
+This means that FairCMS-I can save users a large amount of cost of renting cloud resources, thus achieving one of the prominent advantages of our work.

-Finally, we emphasize that the attack from the communication channel is not considered in the adopted threat model, so $\mathbf{B}^m$, $\mathbf{G}$ and $\bar{\mathbf{G}}$ are all transmitted in plaintext.
+Finally, we emphasize that the attack from the communication channel is not considered in the adopted threat model, so $\mathbf{B}^m$, $\mathbf{G}$, and $\bar{\mathbf{G}}$ are all transmitted in plaintext.
 In practical applications, if the communication channel does not meet this assumption, simple modifications can be made to the proposed scheme.
 On the one hand, we can use public key cryptography to encrypt the transmitted plaintext.
-For example, in \textbf{Part 1} the owner can encrypt $\mathbf{G}$ with the cloud's public key $PK_C$ before sending it to the cloud, who then decrypts $E_{PK_C}(\mathbf{G})$ with his own private key $SK_C$.
-On the other hand, the same $\mathbf{B}^m$ can be generated on different entities by sharing session key $SK_m$, in the same way as in the AFP scheme.
-We emphasize that bandwidth savings can also be achieved by transferring $SK_m$ instead of $\mathbf{B}^m$.
-Moreover, message authentication code and digital signature can also be added if data and source authentication are needed.
+For example, in \textbf{Part 1} the owner can encrypt $\mathbf{G}$ with the cloud's public key $PK_C$ before sending it to the cloud, who then decrypts $E_{PK_C}(\mathbf{G})$ with his/her own private key $SK_C$. {On the other hand, the same $\mathbf{B}^m$ can be generated on different entities by sharing the session key $SK_m$, in the same way as in the AFP scheme.
+Meanwhile, bandwidth savings can also be obtained by transferring $SK_m$ instead of $\mathbf{B}^m$.
+Apart from the above, message authentication code and digital signature can also be added if integrity and source authentication are needed.}